 Officials' magazine 'For the Record'

-The most recent edition of the England Athletics Officials' magazine 'For the Record' can be downloaded from the England Athletics website by following this link.
+The most recent edition of the England Athletics Officials' magazine 'For the Record' can be downloaded from the England Athletics website .

 It contains relevant news and articles for officials of all levels and disciplines and this edition has details of five new booklets, which have been produced for new officials wanting to know where to begin.

-Hard copies are also available via post from Nicola Evans.
-Email Nicola here .
+Hard copies are also available by post from Nicola Evans.

 Qualified Officials Are Needed